mars0i/forage/README.md

-This project uses Leiningen: To start a REPL in a terminal so that you will have access to the code here, *cd* into the forage directory and run 'lein repl` (or on unix systems you can use the *repl* script, or one of the other scripts).
-When you do this, Leiningen's project.clj file will download and install all of the needed libraries *except* MASON 20 (see below).
+This project uses Leiningen: To start a REPL in a terminal so that you will have access to the code here, *cd* into the forage directory and run 'lein repl` (or use one of the scripts in *src/scripts*.
+Leiningen's project.clj file will download and install all of the needed libraries *except* MASON 20 (see below).

 ---